 - Fund it via escrow.
 If you take the $140 million that PACER makes per year and place two-thirds of it in escrow for the next three years, you’d have enough money to run the program for the next decade, by which time the courts should be able to figure out how to run a document delivery program that costs way less than $15-$20 million per year.

 - Raise filing fees.
 Our sources tell us that the back-of-the-envelope calculations go like this: if you raise all non-indigent filing fees by seven percent, you could take in enough cash to run free PACER each year.

 - Create a graduated fee structure.
-With this fix, you’d maintain some fees for white shoe law firms and the like but allow the rest of us to download court filings for free.
+With this fix, you’d maintain some fees for white shoe law firms and/or content aggregators like Lexis and Westlaw but allow the rest of us to download court filings for free.

 Have an idea on how to run free PACER?
 Let us know at Info@FixTheCourt.com.